-Policy HO6: Lower cost, shared or social ('Non-market') housing
+Policy HO6: Lower cost, shared or social (affordable) housing

-Proposals for developments that result in a net gain of three or more dwellings will be expected to provide a minimum of 40% of non-market housing on the site which will be fully integrated into the development unless a Financial Viability Assessment or other material consideration demonstrates a robust justification for a different percentage.
-Non-market ownership lower cost In cases where the 40% calculation provides a part unit then either the number of non-market units must be rounded up to the next whole unit or a financial contribution will be sought equivalent to that part unit.
+Proposals for developments that result in a net gain of 6 or more dwellings will be expected to provide a minimum of 40% of affordable housing on the site which will be fully integrated into the development unless a Financial Viability Assessment or other material consideration demonstrates a robust justification for a different percentage.
+Affordable ownership lower cost in cases where the 40% calculation provides a part unit then either the number of affordable units must be rounded up to the next whole unit or a financial contribution will be sought equivalent to that part unit.

 In allocation of rented accommodation, Rother District Council is to ensure the inclusion of a local connection.

-- NPPF: Policy 50
+- NPPF: Para 50

 - RDC: Policy LHN1 and LHN2

 - SRNDP objective: To plan and deliver a range of housing mix, sizes and types that is integrated into the community which reflects both current and future housing needs of the village.